 Some time after, Atkinsons itself went into hibernation.
 But to quote the perfume house, ‘Atkinsons and the growly bear have awoken from their slumber refreshed and revived’ – with a spectacular collection of more than a dozen shareable fragrances created by notable noses including Christine Nagel (who’s worked for Guerlain, Jo Malone, Dior – and is now in-house perfumer at Hermès), Karine Dubreuil (Gucci, Mugler, Ferragamo and now L’Occitane), and Benoist Lapouza (best known for YSL Live Jazz and Givenchy Eau Demoiselle).

-Inside bottles designed faithfully along the lines of the house’s original flacon, you can experience The British Bouquet (inspired by Beau Brummell, with lavender, myrtle, bitter orange and lemon, interwoven with a leather accord), Fashion Decree (inspired by an era when shawls and silks were shipped layered with patchouli leaves, to protect against insect damage), and The Nuptial Bouquet, based on the blooms carried in Queen Victoria’s wedding bouquet: lily of the valley, sandalwood, violet leaves.
+Inside bottles designed faithfully along the lines of the house’s original flacon, you can explore fragrances for men, women (and many shareable options).
+Enjoy The British Bouquet (inspired by Beau Brummell, with lavender, myrtle, bitter orange and lemon, interwoven with a leather accord), Fashion Decree (inspired by an era when shawls and silks were shipped layered with patchouli leaves, to protect against insect damage), or the stunning Oud Save the King, which is as masculine, as charismatic and extravagantly elegant as the glamorous Crown Prince who inspired it.

 So: welcome back, Atkinsons.
 And you can be sure: we’ll be following the bear.